WHAT IS A PODIATRIST?

 - Inflammation of the nerves of the foot and ankle

 - Bursitis of the foot or ankle (retrocalcaneal bursitis,

 - All foot and ankle tendinitis / tendinopathy

 SKIN AND NAILS

 The aim of your first podiatry appointment is to:

-Please bring your shoes with you and your podiatrist will also review your current footwear and provide recommendations and any modifications necessary.
+Please bring your shoes with you and your podiatrist will also review your current footwear for its suitability to your biomechanics and activities.